Skip to content

 Honorary Prize of the State of Styria for the Fine Arts in 2024

 In the exhibition The Art of Surfacing HALLE FÜR KUNST Steiermark presents the diverse work of the Austrian artist, musician, and curator Eva Ursprung, who received the Honorary Prize of the State of Styria for the Fine Arts in 2024.
-This prize, awarded on the basis of a proposal by a jury of experts, stands for the recognition of a lifetime’s work and is accompanied by an exhibition at HALLE FÜR KUNST Steiermark.
+This prize, awarded on the basis of a proposal by an external jury of experts, stands for the recognition of a lifetime’s work and is accompanied by an exhibition at HALLE FÜR KUNST Steiermark.

 Eva Ursprung’s work combines cross-media formats with feminist, socially critical, and collaborative strategies.
 The central theme of this exhibition is the element of water, a material that Ursprung has repeatedly addressed over the decades in different artistic and political contexts.
 This element forms the basis of all life, stands for change and transformation, and also has destructive force.
 Water flows, creates connections, divides, and shapes, and in Ursprung’s work it becomes a metaphor for ecological, social, and geopolitical processes.